From Conversations to Conversions: The New Marketing Stack

 Someone complains to a colleague about their onboarding process.
 A founder vents in a Slack community about the cost of their current software.
 A small business owner asks a friend what she uses for scheduling.
 That’s where intent is born – long before anyone opens a browser.

-Digital – first with social media and more lately with chatbots, has transformed marketing from a monologue to a dialogue.
+Digital-first, with social media and more lately with chatbots, has transformed marketing from a monologue to a dialogue.
 The goal of content is no longer just to inform but to initiate a dialogue – to get the conversation started and give added value, and to make that sale.
 That insight reframes the whole strategy.
 You’re not creating content to rank.
 You’re creating content to continue a conversation that’s already happening.

 The Wrong Order Problem